Go to the Students section

 Go to the Support us section

-In May 2015, I presented my research at the 3rd Annual TDE Student Research Conference with a presentation and a poster.
-My colleagues’ presentations were vibrant and supported by their mapping and works in reality.
-This gave a real value to the essence of our research and its role towards the development of our communities.
-My poster was judged to be the most informative and graphically appealing and I was pleased that my work was recognised in this way.
+In May 2015, I presented my research with a presentation and a poster at the 3rd Annual Faculty of Technology, Design and Environment Student Research Conference.
+My colleagues’ presentations were vibrant and, supported by their mapping and works in reality, gave a real value to the essence of our research and its role towards the development of our communities.
+My poster was judged the most informative and graphically appealing and I was pleased that my work was recognised in this way.

-I have attended most of the Architecture Society's evening lectures by high profile professionals.
-In addition to that, the city of Oxford gave me the chance to fulfil my artistic potentials.
-I have visited many exhibitions and art galleries.
-Through walking tours, I have developed a good understanding of contemporary and modern architecture within the ‘city of dreaming spires’.
+I attended most of the Architecture Society's lectures presented by high profile professionals.
+Oxford has given me the chance to fulfil my artistic potentials through visiting exhibitions and art galleries.
+Walking tours enabled me to develop a good understanding of contemporary and modern architecture within the ‘city of dreaming spires’ .

-Trying to give something back to Oxford Brookes and the city of Oxford, I am working as a guest tutor in reviews and tutorials for undergraduate and master studios.
-I took part in installing the end of year show of the School of Architecture in May 2015.
-I also volunteered with a registered charity to take care of elderly people with physical and mental health problems.
+Trying to give something back to Brookes and the City, I worked as a guest tutor in reviews and tutorials for undergraduate and master studios.
+I took part in installing the end of year show of the School of Architecture in May 2015 and volunteered with a registered charity caring for elderly people with physical and mental health problems.

-In the first year, I self-financed my research with very limited resources.
-Even though I was aware of the challenges and financial constraints related to leaving my family and starting a new life as a research student in the UK, I was persistent to take such a challenge as I believe my studies will help me offer something meaningful in return, not only for myself but for the whole community.
-I see it as a form of contribution to the families in Gaza who are desperate for a change to happen.
+With very limited resources, I financed the first year of my study.
+I was aware of the challenges and financial constraints related to leaving my family and starting a new life as a research student in the UK but I was persistent to take the challenge.
+I believe that my studies will help me offer something meaningful in return, not only for myself but for the whole community and families in Gaza who are desperate for a change to happen.

-Achieving such a great deal during my first year at Brookes and being very proud of participating with this lively atmosphere, I am so thankful for my inspiring Supervisors, the Research Team and my cheerful PhD colleagues.
-It is amazing when you have the chance to be in a foreign country and have the support of a great group of people and this will always be the most beautiful part of my journey in Oxford.
-Time is flying and right now I am carrying out my field work in Gaza, looking forward to returning soon to Oxford and to Oxford Brookes.
+Achieving such a great deal during my first year at Brookes and being very proud of participating in this lively atmosphere, I am so thankful for my inspiring Supervisors, the Research Team and my cheerful PhD colleagues.
+It is amazing to have the chance to be in a foreign country and be supported by a great group of people; this will always be the most beautiful part of my journey in Oxford.
+Time is flying and right now I am carrying out my field work in Gaza, looking forward to returning to Oxford and to Oxford Brookes.